Ani Ski Resort

 • Ani is renowned for getting absolutely dumped on with snow.

-• There is some easy tree skiing amongst widely spaced beech trees, and some slightly steeper tree skiing if you venture further afield.
+• There is a little easy-access tree skiing amongst widely spaced beech trees.

-• Off-piste and sidecountry skiing is well tolerated by the patrollers.
+• Off-piste and backcountry skiing is well tolerated by the patrollers.

-• Lift tickets, food and accommodation are cheap.
+• Lift tickets, food and accommodation are inexpensive.

 • Some locals turn up on the weekends - otherwise it’s very quiet.